 Creating patterns for remembering classroom processes, narrative structures, etc.

 Multiple tables and chairs on wheels allow for setting up the classroom to support the desired learning outcomes of each classroom activity.

 By sharing their own reading and writing, teachers can create a literacy community that supports students in finding meaning in their own work.

 By talking through their thinking at each step of a process, teachers can model what learning looks like.

 Brain breaks that include movement allow learners to refresh their thinking and focus on learning new information.

-Instructions in multiple formats allow students to activate different cognitive skills to understand and remember the steps they are to take in their literacy work.
+Instruction in multiple formats allows students to activate different cognitive skills to understand and remember the steps they are to take in their literacy work.